bitrise-io/devcenter/_articles/en/builds/caching/about-caching-index.md

 We strongly recommend that you do not change this!
 From a security perspective, the best practice is to never allow pull request builds to alter anything that can affect other Bitrise builds.

 If you absolutely must change it, you need to use a `run_if` expression in the app's `bitrise.yml` file.
-Read more about `run_if` expressions in our [/steps-and-workflows/disable-a-step-by-condition/](Enabling or disabling a Step conditionally) guide.
+Read more about `run_if` expressions in our [Enabling or disabling a Step conditionally](/steps-and-workflows/disable-a-step-by-condition/) guide.
 "%}

 ## Using caching in your builds